stanford-cs149/asst1/writeup.md

 ## 1.4

 We chunk the image into smaller pieces, assign each thread to the smaller piece, in this way avoiding worker imbalance.
+7.19 thread-up with 8 threads.

+## 1.5

+Only 7.08 speed up with 16 threads.
+This is because the specs only support 8 hardware threads, so the OS is context switching between threads.

 ## Program 2